 Project FIND Foundations Training

-The Project FIND Foundations five-day training teaches participants the basic skills they need when performing forensic interviews for adult crime victims.
-It is designed for professionals with roles and experience in or working with adult victims and witnesses of crime and individuals with disabilities.
-The training is founded in forensic interviewing best practices with considerations for memory, trauma and cultural background.
-The curriculum is designed to support professionals as they gather information from alleged victims and witnesses in the most reliable and legally defensible manner.
+The FIND Foundations five-day training is designed for professionals with roles and experience in or working with adult victims and witnesses of crime and individuals with disabilities.
+The training is founded in forensic interviewing best practices with considerations for memory, trauma and cultural back-ground.
+The curriculum is designed to support professionals to gather information from alleged victims and witnesses in the most reliable and legally defensible manner.

 Maximum Number of Attendees: 24